Measles outbreak surging in Italy

 "Our advise is clear: everyone should be vaccinated," he said.

 While negative attitudes are also playing a role in Romania's ongoing epidemic, experts add the country's health system, and it's inability to reach everyone in the population has an equally crucial part to play in the outbreak.
 "Vaccines are in good supply ... but a large percentage of the population are hard to reach," said Butler.
+Officials in Romania, however, are currently reporting temporary supply issues for measles containing vaccines which have slightly stalled their response.

-For example, there are 630,000 registered Roma in Romania and many more unregistered that are under-served by the system and need particular attention, said Butler.
+There are 630,000 registered Roma in Romania and many more unregistered that are under-served by the system and need particular attention, said Butler.

-"There's a convergence of these different concerns," said Heidi Larsson, Director of the Vaccine Confidence Project at the London School of Hygiene & Tropical Medicine.
+"There's a convergence of these different concerns," said Heidi Larson, Director of the Vaccine Confidence Project at the London School of Hygiene & Tropical Medicine.
 "But the main issue is safety anxieties."

 Falling confidence, rising infections

-In 2016, Larsson led a study exploring the state of vaccine confidence across 67 countries worldwide in which people were asked four simple questions: whether vaccines were important, safe, effective and compatible with their religious beliefs.
+In 2016, Larson led a study exploring the state of vaccine confidence across 67 countries worldwide in which people were asked four simple questions: whether vaccines were important, safe, effective and compatible with their religious beliefs.

-"(Italy) was the second worst in the world, second only to France," in terms of negativity towards vaccines, said Larsson.
+"(Italy) was the second worst in the world, second only to France," in terms of negativity towards vaccines, said Larson.

 Approximately 20% of those surveyed in Italy (20.6%) and Romania (19.8%) disagreed with the statement that vaccines were safe.
-In France, more than 40% disagreed, while the global average was 13%, said Larsson.
+In France, more than 40% disagreed, while the global average was 13%, said Larson.
 France has also experienced a measles outbreak this year.

-"Measles is the first thing you will see after non-vaccination, said Larsson.
+"Measles is the first thing you will see after non-vaccination, said Larson.
 "Because it's so highly infectious."

 Larson fears that anti-vaxxers in positions of power will further aid these outbreaks by increasing uncertainty and anxiety among populations and feels that those in support of vaccines now need to be more vocal, like their opposition.